peteroupc/peteroupc.github.io/morealg.md

     3. Return 1 if _da_ is less than _db_, or 0 if _da_ is greater than _db_.
 4. Add 1 to _i_ and go to step 3.

-<a id=Sum_of_Exponential_Random_Numbers></a>
+<a id=Sum_of_Exponential_Random_Variates></a>
-### Sum of Exponential Random Numbers
+### Sum of Exponential Random Variates

-An arbitrary-precision sampler for the sum of _n_ exponential random numbers (also known as the Erlang(_n_) or gamma(_n_) distribution) is doable via partially-sampled uniform random numbers, though it is obviously inefficient for large values of _n_.
+An arbitrary-precision sampler for the sum of _n_ exponential random variates (also known as the Erlang(_n_) or gamma(_n_) distribution) is doable via partially-sampled uniform random variates, though it is obviously inefficient for large values of _n_.

-1. Generate _n_ exponential random numbers with a rate of 1 via the **ExpRand** or **ExpRand2** algorithm described in my article on [**partially-sampled random numbers (PSRNs)**](https://peteroupc.github.io/exporand.html).
+1. Generate _n_ exponential random variates with a rate of 1 via the **ExpRand** or **ExpRand2** algorithm described in my article on [**partially-sampled random numbers (PSRNs)**](https://peteroupc.github.io/exporand.html).
 These numbers will be uniform PSRNs; this algorithm won't work for exponential PSRNs (e-rands), described in the same article, because the sum of two e-rands may follow a subtly wrong distribution.
-By contrast, generating exponential random numbers via rejection from the uniform distribution will allow unsampled digits to be sampled uniformly at random without deviating from the exponential distribution.
+By contrast, generating exponential random variates via rejection from the uniform distribution will allow unsampled digits to be sampled uniformly at random without deviating from the exponential distribution.
-2. Generate the sum of the random numbers generated in step 1 by applying the [**UniformAdd**](https://peteroupc.github.io/exporand.html#Addition_and_Subtraction) algorithm given in another document.
+2. Generate the sum of the random variates generated in step 1 by applying the [**UniformAdd**](https://peteroupc.github.io/exporand.html#Addition_and_Subtraction) algorithm given in another document.

 <a id=Hyperbolic_Secant_Distribution></a>
 ### Hyperbolic Secant Distribution

 The following algorithm adapts the rejection algorithm from p.
 472 in (Devroye 1986)<sup>[**(12)**](#Note12)</sup> for arbitrary-precision sampling.

-1. Generate _ret_, an exponential random number with a rate of 1 via the **ExpRand** or **ExpRand2** algorithm described in my article on [**PSRNs**](https://peteroupc.github.io/exporand.html).
+1. Generate _ret_, an exponential random variate with a rate of 1 via the **ExpRand** or **ExpRand2** algorithm described in my article on [**PSRNs**](https://peteroupc.github.io/exporand.html).
 This number will be a uniform PSRN.
 2. Set _ip_ to 1 plus _ret_'s integer part.
 3. (The rest of the algorithm accepts _ret_ with probability 1/(1+_ret_).)
 With probability _ip_/(1+_ip_), generate a number that is 1 with probability 1/_ip_ and 0 otherwise.
 If that number is 1, _ret_ was accepted, in which case optionally fill it with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then set _ret_'s sign to positive or negative with equal probability, then return _ret_.
 4. Call **SampleGeometricBag** on _ret_'s fractional part (ignore _ret_'s integer part and sign).
 If the call returns 1, go to step 1.
 Otherwise, go to step 3.